 Penalties: regulatory action and court-ordered civil penalties

 Who does it apply to?
-Australian Government agencies, businesses, and not-for-profit organizations with an annual turnover of $3 million (USD $2,400,000) or more, credit reporting bodies, health service providers, and TFN recipients.
+Australian Government agencies, businesses, and not-for-profit organizations with an annual turnover of $3 million (US $2,400,000) or more, credit reporting bodies, health service providers, and TFN recipients.

 Nearly all US states have their own data breach notification laws.
 California was the first with legislation introduced in 2003.
 Different industries have their own regulations – the Health Insurance Portability and Accountability Act of 1996 (HIPAA) covers medical data and The Gramm–Leach–Bliley Act (GLBA), also known as the Financial Services Modernization Act of 1999, covers financial data.